BrandonXu6106/obsidianpublish/content/thoughts/transformers.md

 ## Transformer Block
 As is common in deep learning, it's hard to say exactly what each of these layers is doing, but we have some general ideas: the earlier layers tend to focus on learning lower-level features and patterns, while the later layers learn to recognize and understand higher-level abstractions and relationships.

-In the context of [[NLP|NLP]], the lower layers might learn grammar, syntax, and simple word associations, while the higher layers might capture more complex semantic relationships, discourse structures, and context-dependent meaning.
+In the context of [[NLP.md|NLP]], the lower layers might learn grammar, syntax, and simple word associations, while the higher layers might capture more complex semantic relationships, discourse structures, and context-dependent meaning.

 ### Self-attention